JerryLui/shrunner/README.md

 ## shrunner
-The best job scheduler for .mat generation on HPCC.
+The best job scheduler for matlab scripting on HPCC.
+To compile MATLAB scripts use [Grand Compile Auto](http://10.239.124.134:5000/).

 ### Beginner guide:
 To run mat generation on your HPCC folder, do the following (replace path/to/dvl/folder)